rtCamp/docs.rtcamp.com/rtbiz/helpdesk/staff/tickets/ticket_workflow.md

 6. Staff can keep a ticket 'Unanswered' while replying by checking 'keep unanswered' option.

-Please see the flowchart below to understand the ticket workflow better:
+Please see the flowchart below to better understand the ticket workflow :

 ![Workflow](https://cloud.githubusercontent.com/assets/9676513/6328106/d0e9fccc-bb89-11e4-8354-4c406f07a98f.jpg)